-Classifications Based on Residency: There are many cases that support the conclusion that statutes that treat people differently based on their state or county of residence are subject to higher than normal rational basis scrutiny, including Frankel v.
+Classifications Based on Residency: The Supreme Court of Maryland has found on several occasions that statutes that treat people differently based on their state or county of residence violate Article 24 of the Declaration of Rights under the rational basis test.
+See, e.g., Frankel v.
 Board of Regents, 361 Md.
 298 (2000); Verzi v.
 Baltimore County, 333 Md.
 441 (1994); and Bruce v.
 Director, Department of Chesapeake Bay Affairs, 261 Md.
 585 (1971).
 Note that while the statutes at issue in these cases should be distinguished from statutes that apply in only one county but affect any person coming into the county equally or apply statewide and affect any person coming into the State equally, HB 781 of 1965, which limited the taking of crabs from certain counties to residents of those counties, was vetoed because it was held to be discriminatory against nonresidents despite all nonresidents being treated equally.
 Given the difficulties courts have in justifying residency requirements, drafters should use caution when asked to include residency requirements in a bill.